 You can purchase titles from most book stores, including Barnes and Noble and Amazon.com.
 All titles are also available for check out from the East Baton Rouge Parish Library system.

-6th grade students will ALL read Schooled by Gordon Korman and one choice from the 2017 Louisiana Young Reader's Choice Award List.
+7th grade students will read TWO books of their choice from the 2017 Louisiana Young Reader's Choice Award List.